karlropkins/AQEval/joss_paper/paper.md

    `AQEval` also checks all individual break-points are statistically valid (p<0.05), and down-scores less likely combinations.
 3. Finally, the `segmented` methods of Muggeo and colleagues [@muggeo2003estimating; @muggeo2008segmented;
-   @muggeo2017interval] are used to extend the break-point to break-segments.
-Here, the confidence intervals for the selected break-points are used as the start points, and regions-of-change assigned based on random walk testing about these points as shown in \autoref{fig:1}b.
+   @muggeo2017interval] are used to determine regions-of-change about break-points.
+Here, the confidence intervals for the selected break-points are used as start points, and segments assigned based on random walk testing about these points as shown in \autoref{fig:1}b.

 ![The basic break-point/segment scheme: (a) Break-point to identified change-points, and (b) segment modelling of the regions about the break-points to produce break-segments.](assets/figure_1.png){#fig:1}

-\autoref{fig:2} shows the break-point/segment analysis of an NO~2~ time-series from a heavily trafficked site in central London where a change event (*ca.* 25 $\mu$g.m^-3^; 31%) is detected between 2003-01-11 and 2003-02-19.
+\autoref{fig:2} shows the break-point/segment analysis of an NO~2~ time-series from a heavily trafficked site where a change event (*ca.* 25 $\mu$g.m^-3^; 31%) is detected between 2003-01-11 and 2003-02-19.

 ![Standard AQEval break-point/segment analysis (graphical output and report) of an NO~2~ 1998-2005 time-series from a heavily trafficked roadside in the UK.](assets/figure_2.png){#fig:2}